lifeisgorgeous/mysite/content/post/ArrayVsListinPython.md

 Output: [10, 'Twenty', 30, 40, 50, 60, 'Seventy', 80, 'Ninty', 100]
 ```

 Here we don't need to import any module or packages to use a List in Python cause List is a built-in data structure in Python.
 We took a variable named ToptenList and assigned some elements in different data types.
 The list supports different data types like NumPy Array.
-In the output we can the elements are showing in integers and strings as to how Python interpreter does this always for use!
+In the output we can see the elements are showing in integers and strings as to how Python interpreter does this always for us!

 To see the type of the `TopTenList` :